13 tips to improve internal communication

 Good internal communication is essential in every organization.
-Whether you have a dedicated internal comms function or not, it's vital to have an efficient method for disseminating and managing employee communication.
+Whether you have a dedicated internal comms function or not, it’s vital to have an efficient method for disseminating and managing employee communication.
+Oftentimes, we hear internal communications as a departmental function.
+But really, internal communication is about sharing and instilling critical information among people so that they can perform at their best.

 When internal communication is poorly managed, challenges emerge.
 One of these challenges is a lack of employee engagement—and this affects productivity, which has a direct impact on your bottom line.
 In many companies, poor internal communications are a vicious cycle that plays on repeat: When employees aren’t engaged, they don’t read company communications.
 If they don’t read company comms, you can’t reach them to improve employee engagement.

-In contrast, good internal communication is the cycle that holds employees together from the top down.
+Good internal communication is the cycle that holds employees together from the top down.
 Employees feel lost and disconnected from their companies when they don’t understand their purpose.
 This is where the internal communication role has the most significant impact on a company.

 Internal communication aims to deliver an employee experience (EX) that connects, aligns, and engages everyone.
 And all internal communication should tie back to this purpose.

-How to improve internal communication within organizations
+How to improve internal communication within the department

 • Are your internal communications purposeful?